Super-Kamiokande: Results

 In January 2023, from data collected during the 1996–2018 period, new limits were reported by Super-Kamiokande for sub-GeV dark matter excluding the dark matter–nucleon elastic scattering cross section between $10^{-33} cm^{2}$ and $10^{-27} cm^{2}$ with masses from $1\ MeV/c^2$ to $300\ MeV/c^2$.

 In popular culture

 Super-Kamiokande is the subject of Andreas Gursky's 2007 photograph Kamiokande and was featured in an episode of Cosmos: A Spacetime Odyssey.

 In September 2018, the detector was drained for maintenance, affording a team of Australian Broadcasting Corporation reporters the opportunity to obtain 4K resolution video from within the detection tank.

 The design of the room housing a super computer in the film Eagle Eye resembles the Super-Kamiokande detection tank.

+Awards

+The following is a selection of awards from leading international organizations.

+1989: Members of the IMB and Kamioka Experiment teams were awarded the Bruno Rossi prize of the High Energy Astrophysics Division of the American Astronomical Society "for the dramatic and mutually confirming detections by these two experiments of a burst of neutrinos from SN1987A."

+2000: Masatoshi Koshiba was awarded the Wolf Prize in Physics, jointly with Raymond Davis Jr. "for their pioneering observations of astronomical phenomena by detection of neutrinos, thus creating the emerging field of neutrino astronomy."